corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/state-persistence.md

 Multiple contract state implementations might provide mappings within a single schema.
-For example, an Interest Rate Swap contract and an Equity OTC Option contract might both provide a mapping to a Derivative contract within the same schema.
+For example, an Interest Rate Swap contract and an Equity OTC Option contract might both provide a mapping to a derivative contract within the same schema.
 The schemas should typically not be part of the contract itself and should exist independently to encourage reuse of a common set within a particular business area or CorDapp.

 {{< note >}}
 Avoid cross-references between different schemas as this may cause issues when evolving `MappedSchema`